Map the Myth

 Myths came before maps, borders, histories, and laws.

-Myth gives shape to the invisible—tensions, archetypes, rituals.
+Myth gives shape to the invisible.

-Land holds the visible—geography, boundaries, ruins, names.
+And holds the visible geography, boundaries, ruins, and names.

 In worldbuilding, this alignment is rare.